-For each ${\rm CO_2}$ Performance Ladder Project, the organisation has a quantitative estimate of the emissions due to the energy consumption on a project and its upstream and downstream emissions.
-For this estimate a. the organisation can use allocation (attribution) of the upstream and downstream emissions to the project based on (its own) numbers from previous projects or other experience figures.
-In this case, the organisation may use physical or economic allocation as described in Chapter 8 of the GHG Protocol scope 3 Standard.
+For each CO2 Performance Ladder Project, the organisation has a quantitative estimate of emissions due to the energy consumption on the project and its upstream and downstream emissions and, if relevant, the project's OIE emissions35.
+For this estimate

-- b. the organisation distinguishes between - i. the project's upstream emissions and emissions due to the energy consumption on the project: the organisation may derive these emissions from an LCA33 if requested by the project's client.
-If the organisation wishes to use an LCA, it must be prepared per ISO1406734 or EN1580435 and cover at least LCA stages A1 through A5.
+- a. the organisation can use allocation (attribution) of the upstream and downstream emissions, and any OIE, to the project based on (its own) numbers from previous projects or other experience figures.
+In this case, the organisation may use physical or economic allocation as described in Chapter 8 of the GHG Protocol scope 3 Standard. - b. the organisation distinguishes between - i. the project's upstream emissions and emissions due to the energy consumption on the project: the organisation may derive these emissions from an LCA36 if requested by the project's client.
+If the organisation wishes to use an LCA, it must be prepared per ISO1406737 or EN1580438 and cover at least LCA stages A1 through A5.
 This may involve an LCA of the entire project or of part of the project.
 There is an LCA of the entire project if the organisation can plausibly demonstrate that the LCA covers at least 80% of the combined emissions due to the energy consumption on the project and its upstream emissions.
-In all other cases, there is an LCA of part of the project and the organisation can only use it to substantiate this particular part of the CO2 calculation. - ii. the project's downstream emissions: the organisation may derive these emissions from an LCA or it may estimate them itself.
-Downstream emissions should include at least energy and/or material use in the use stage (LCA Stage B) of the project.
+In all other cases, there is an LCA of part of the organisation can only use it to substantiate this particular part of the CO2 calculation. - ii. the project's downstream emissions: the organisation may derive these emissions from an LCA or it may estimate them itself.
+Downstream emissions should include at least energy and/or material use in the use stage (LCA Stage B) of the project. - iii. any OIE related to the project: if the organisation has determined in 3.A.2-3 that one or more OIE types are relevant at the organisational level, it also analyses each CO2 Performance Ladder Project to determine whether they are relevant.
+If so, it should quantify them.